Documentation

 - Keyword research for ecommerce

-Category, product, and comparison keywords that move real revenue.
+Category, product, and comparison keywords that move real revenue — using SERP weakness signals to find ones you can outrank without enterprise budgets.

 - Content gap analysis workflow